 The Journalist

-I made that decision after I read “Freshman Backstop,” a youth book by Lawrence A. Keating about a short, no-power college freshman baseball player who also wrote for the college newspaper.
+It started in 1962 when I decided I wanted to become a journalist and cover major league baseball.
+I made that decision after I read “Freshman Backstop,” a young adult book by Lawrence A. Keating, about a short, no-power, college freshman baseball player, who also wrote for the college newspaper.

-I became sports editor and then editor-in-chief of my high school newspaper “El Rodeo” at El Rancho High School in Pico Rivera.
-I applied for and was accepted to a learn-by-doing sports writing workshop at Cal Poly San Luis Obispo founded by the legendary Los Angeles Examiner sports writer Ralph Alexander.
+My big break came after my junior year in high school when I applied for and was accepted to a learn-by-doing sports writing workshop at Cal Poly San Luis Obispo, founded by the legendary Los Angeles Examiner sports writer Ralph Alexander.

 Alexander, who covered the 1960 Rome Olympics, met Eleanor Roosevelt and guided the CSPA Workshop for 31 years, took me under his wing.
 He was a curmudgeonly gentleman who wore short sleeve shirts, under the same red checkerboard sports coat for years.
 He once was called “Old Asbestos Lips” because he smoked one cigarette after another as he typed (by the hunt and peck method) until he quit one-day cold turkey – because he didn’t want to be a bad role model for the kids at the workshop.
 He helped hundreds of young journalists get their start in this wonderful business.
 I was one of them.